 Headquartered in Hickory, North Carolina and founded in 1931, Alex Lee, Inc. is a privately held business with two primary operating companies: Merchants Distributors and Lowes Foods, LLC ("Lowes Foods").
-Lowes Foods is a dominant grocer in North Carolina, South Carolina and Virginia with 111 grocery retailers and over 8,500 employees.
-Lowes Foods operates retail locations in the following properties: North Summit Square, Wellington Park and Little River Pavilion.
+Lowes Foods is a grocery store chain based in Winston-Salem, North Carolina, with 97 full-service supermarkets in North Carolina, South Carolina and Virginia.
+Lowes Foods is in the process of rebranding, with the goal of making it feel as if it is relaunching a new company.
+They plan to add approximately 30 new stores and rebrand existing stores throughout North Carolina, moving into 4 new geographical markets by the end of 2019.
+Lowes Foods operates retail locations in the following properties: Wellington Park, Little River Pavilion and Mooresville Town Square.